 Compensation For Maritime Personal Injuries: Injured commercial fishermen and fish processors are entitled under Federal maritime law to claim money damages to compensate them for their personal injuries in addition to their claims for lost wages.
 Under the Jones Act and the unseaworthiness doctrines, a commercial fisherman or fish processor who is injured through negligence or unseaworthiness is entitled to lost wages, lost wage earning capacity, pain and suffering, mental anguish, medical expenses, loss of household services, and other losses.

 Hiring a Maritime Injury Lawyer: Maritime injury lawyers protect the rights of injured commercial fishermen and fish processors.
 They understand the complex Federal maritime laws that govern seamen injury and wage claims.
 Typically, maritime injury lawyers do not charge attorney fees for recovering undisputed maintenance, cure and unearned wages when those claims are joined with a Jones Act negligence and unseaworthiness claim for personal injury, lost future wages, and unearned wages.

 For his entire legal career, maritime Injury lawyer James Beard has been helping injured commercial fishermen recover compensation for lost wages, personal injuries, and medical expenses.
 Beard and his partners at Johnson Beard & Trueb PC work to get their clients fair compensation under Federal maritime law.
 You can hire a maritime injury lawyer on a contingency fee basis.
 Under a contingency fee agreement, you owe the lawyer no fees unless he successfully recovers damages in your case.
-For a free initial consultation to discuss your injury and wage claims, contact Beard at 1-800-621-1091.
+For a free initial consultation to discuss your injury and wage claims, contact Johnson Beard & Trueb PC at 1-800-621-1091.